syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 ## Custom Resource Generator

-The Syncfusion&reg; Blazor provides an option to generate a component's interop scripts using the [Custom Resource Generator](https://blazor.syncfusion.com/crg/) (CRG) tool for the Blazor components.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor provides an option to generate a component's interop scripts using the [Custom Resource Generator](https://blazor.syncfusion.com/crg/) (CRG) tool for the Blazor components.
 Refer [here to generate the component-wise scripts externally using CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator).

 ## See also